 Of London’s Railway Stations, Kings Cross is arguably the most famous, our most famous named train, the Flying Scotsman traditionally departed at 10:00 am and more recently, it’s the starting point for Hogwarts Express.

-Despite it’s plain modernish exterior, the station was built before neighbouring St Pancras.
+Despite it’s plain modernish exterior, the station was built before neighbouring Gothic styled St Pancras.
 For many years under British Rail control it suffered from overcrowding, probably the worst catering on the network and a general air of neglect.
 Now it boasts a new stunning concourse with leading shops and restaurants.
-The old derelict former railway lands beyond have been redeveloped.
+The old derelict former railway lands beyond are being redeveloped.

 The building has been updated whilst retaining historical features.
 Broad Street, once a thriving terminus serving commuters was located next door, all trace has gone, but the route to the station has been largely reopened as part of the extended London Overground.